New Hampshire Divorce Laws

 New Hampshire Divorce Laws regarding Child Custody

-• Any proof of abuse, the effect of abuse on the child and on the relation amongst the abusing parent and the child
+• Any proof of abuse, the effect of abuse on the child and on the relation amongst the abusing parent and the child.

-• The capacity of the parents of the child to talk and cooperate with each other and finalize joint decisions pertaining to the child
+• The capacity of the parents of the child to talk and co-operate with each other and finalize joint decisions pertaining to the child.

-• The relation of the child with any individual who considerably affects the child
+• The relation of the child with any individual who considerably affects the child.

-• The support of one parent regarding the relation of the child with the other parent
+• The support of one parent regarding the relation of the child with the other parent.

-• How the child has adjusted to the school and community and the possible impact of any alteration in these
+• How the child has adjusted to the school and community and the possible impact of any alteration in these.

-• The capacity of each parent in the present and in the future to fulfill the developmental requirements of the child
+• The capacity of each parent in the present and in the future to fulfill the developmental requirements of the child.

-• The capacity of each parent to ensure that the child gets a secure ambience, medical care, shelter, clothing and sufficient food
+• The capacity of each parent to ensure that the child gets a secure ambience, medical care, shelter, clothing and sufficient food.

-• The capacity of each parent to offer guidance, affection and love to the child and the resulting relation of the child with each parent
+• The capacity of each parent to offer guidance, affection and love to the child and the resulting relation of the child with each parent.

 New Hampshire Divorce Laws regarding Property Distribution

-The Court takes into account the below mentioned factors during property distribution –
+The Court takes into account the below mentioned factors during property distribution:

-• The capacity of the custodial parent to be busy in profitable job without considerable interference in the interests of the minor children in the custody of this parent
+• The capacity of the custodial parent to indulge in a profitable job without affecting the interests of the minor children.
+Any chances of each partner to gain income or capital assets in the near future Information of each parent's:

 • Liabilities